litmuschaos/litmus/docs/experiments/categories/aws/common.md

-## AWS experiments tunnables
+## AWS experiments tunable

-It contains the aws specfic experiment tunables.
+It contains the AWS specific experiment tunables.

 ### Managed Nodegroup

-It specify whether aws instances are part of managed nodeGroups.
-If instances belongs to the managed nodeGroups then provide `MANAGED_NODEGROUP` as `enable` else provide it as `disable`.
-The default value is `disbable`.
+It specifies whether aws instances are part of managed nodeGroups.
+If instances belong to the managed nodeGroups then provide `MANAGED_NODEGROUP` as `enable` else provide it as `disable`.
+The default value is `disabled`.

 Use the following example to tune this:
 <references to the sample manifest>